cmkramer/cf.feedback/readme.md

 This directive allows you to easily publish and display user feedback throughout your angular application.
 It can be as simple as doing the following:

 ## Installation
-Get the module using Bower by issuing the following command:
+Get the module using Bower or NPM by issuing one of the the following commands:

     bower install cf.feedback --save
+    npm install cf.feedback

-If you're not using bower, download the cf.feedback.min.js from the dist directory.
+If you're not using Bower or NPM, download the cf.feedback.min.js from the dist directory.

 ### Configure
 Load the CF Feedback module into your index.
 The bower.json file contains a `main` reference, so using an injector this can be done automatically in case you installed this package through Bower.
 If you don't use an injector, simply add the following line to your index file (assuming your index is one directory above your bower dependencies):